Home

 Hand Held Open Reed:

-For people who can’t use a diaphragm call in their mouth, most of the elk call companies make one with an external diaphragm built into a mouth piece that fits on a grunt tube.
-These all provide the opportunity for a diaphragm call that is hand held.
+For people who choose not to use a diaphragm call in their mouth, or want more variety, most of the elk call companies make "bugles" with an external reed built into a mouth piece that fits on a grunt tube.
 They primarily are made for bugling, but cow sounds can also be made.

-Hunter's Specialties Wayne Carlton's Calls Mac Daddy with Mini Grunt Tube Elk Call The Mac Daddy, from Wayne Carlton ($26.99), makes cow elk and bull elk sounds.
+The Mac Daddy, from Hunter Specialites, makes cow elk and bull elk sounds.
 It has the higher pitch of a young bull, so it is not threatening.
 In order to get the variable pitch that is possible with a mouth call, there is a lever on the side of the call.
 The index finger operates it to change from low to high pitch.
-It is an easy call to use ($27-48).
-They also make a Mega Mac Daddy now ($34.95).
+It is an easy call to use.
+They also make a Mega Mac Daddy now.

 Primos Calls has a similar product for bugling with the diaphragm attached to the mouth piece of the grunt tube.
-The different pitches are obtained with lip pressure against a silicon reed.
-The “Bull horn”, “Terminator” and “Pack Bugle" are priced at $27-43.
+The different pitches are obtained with lip pressure against a silicon reed: The “Bull horn”, “Terminator” and “Pack Bugle".

 Variety Increases Calling Success